BigRoomStudios/DeployBundle/README.md

 usage:

-deploys the "prod" version of the existing app:
+deploys to the "prod" environment of the current app:

     app/console deploy